 Installation & Environment

-evcc is incredibly flexible; it supports Docker, Home Assistant add-ons, and bare metal.
+evcc is incredibly flexible — it supports Docker, Home Assistant add-ons, and bare metal.
 I chose to run it in an LXC container on Proxmox for better resource management.
-While the installation is outside the scope of this post, the official documentation is excellent.
+The installation itself is outside the scope of this post, but the official documentation is excellent.

 Once the service was up, the real fun began: the configuration.